chadwhitacre/openpath/2024/history/index.md

 still be Open Source, they _can_ control the roadmap.
 Historically, this plays out in two very different understandings of Open Source: _community_ and _commercial_.
 These have formed an uneasy alliance since the beginning.
-Fair Source reinforces the community view of Open Source, by creating a new brand for commercial entities sharing their core products.
+Fair Source reinforces the community view of Open Source, by defining a new term for commercial entities sharing their core products.
 In the [words of Matt Wilson](https://x.com/_msw_/status/1792710296957841408), early Red Hat employee and long-time FOSS advocate: